Top 10 deductions (+13 more you probably didn’t know about)

 If you work at home, identify the percentage of your home you use for your business.
 This can be done by estimating the square footage of your office as a percentage of your home’s overall square footage.
 Multiply that percentage by your rent, mortgage, and utility bills to calculate the amount you can deduct from your income.
 You can also do the simplified method: $5 for every square foot or home office space.

 Have to travel to another city for work?
 Those travel costs like lodging, airfare, rental cars, and local transportation are deductible.
-But be careful to not deduct any personal expenses here like meals with friends while traveling.
-And meals while travelling should be grouped with the Meals category we describe next.
+Be careful to not deduct any personal expenses here like meals with friends while traveling.
+Meals while traveling should be grouped with the Meals category we describe next.
 One caveat for this deduction: your travel must be “overnight, away from your residence, and be primarily for business.”

 In lieu of taking the mileage deduction, you can deduct the business portion of your “actual car expenses” like big repairs, leasing payments for a car (primarily used for work), registration, maintenance, and car washes.
 This also includes parking fees and tolls.
 Sorry though, you can’t deduct parking tickets.